dev-juri/PersonCRUD_task2/README.md

 ```

 ### 3. /api/:id (Method: PUT)
-Use this endpoint to update a person resource BY NAME
+Use this endpoint to update a person resource using the user's id.

 Requirement:
 Body should contain: